 It was everything about Brando and his biker gang that entranced moviegoers.
 They loved his sneer, his black leather jacket, the entire outlaw attitude.
 The Wild One, and Brando’s portrayal of the biker gang leader, started a surge and interest in everything biker, including biker gang slang.
 That fascination continues unabated to this day.

 Let it be known, though: not all biker gangs or motorcycle riders are "outlaws."
 In fact, the vast majority of them aren’t.
 The American Motorcyclist Association (AMA) gives its sanction to that majority of legitimate biker clubs.
 They wear AMA patches, signifying their desire to be known as legit biker groups.

 Many AMA biker organizations devote their time and energies to community activities and charities and hold sessions to teach the general public about motorcycle safety, so that the untutored riders can hop on a cycle and not cause or become the victim of an accident.

-Still, for all the good they do, and the positive image they wish to portray, it’s not the AMA bike clubs that most people think of when they think of biker gangs.
+Unfortunately, for all the good they do, and the positive image they wish to portray, it’s not always the AMA bike clubs that most people think of when they think of biker gangs.

 It’s the outlaw type bikers who capture the imagination.
 And they do, indeed, exist, even more than a half century after Brando’s iconic The Wild One performance.